izcm/dmrkt-demo/README.md

 To connect as another demo participant, click `+ Add account`.
 Each added account derives the next address from the same mnemonic.

 > [!TIP]
-> To see WETH balance in MetaMask, add the anvil network to your wallet and import the token at `0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2` — not required to run demo.
+> To see WETH balance in MetaMask, add the anvil network to your wallet and import the token at `0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2`

 Once the demo is running, visit `localhost:3000` and connect with MetaMask.
 Go to the `feed` tab and search for: